-- (ii) M is degraded/used up at a rate proportional to the amount of M present. - (iii) Pris produced at a rate proportional to the amount of M present. - (iv) and (viii) represent phosphorylation: P, and P, combine with phosphotes and are inactivated.
-Note that the decay implied by the numerators of (iv) and (viii) is tempered by the denominators.
+- (i) P2 inhibits production of M: (i) tells us that more P2 means slower growth of M. - (ii) M is degraded/used up at a rate proportional to the amount of M present. - (iii) Pris produced at a rate proportional to the amount of M present. - (iv) and (viii) represent phosphorylation: P, and P, combine with phosphotes and are mactivated.
+Note that the decay implied by the numerators of (iv) and (viii) is tempered by the denominators. - (v) and (ix) represent proteolysis: Pa and Pz decay (proteins have half-lives).

-- (v) and (ix) represent proteolysis: Pa and Pz decay (proteins have half-lives). - (vi) and (x) represent the reaction monomer of monomer of dimer.
+- (vi) and (x) represent the reaction monomer of monomer Dimer.

-[Note that (vi) cancels twice (x).] - (vii) and (xi) represent the reaction dimer -> monomer or monomer.
+[Note that (vi) cancels twice (x).]

+- (vii) and (xi) represent the reaction

+dimer -> monomer or monomer.

+[ Note that (vii) concels twice (xi).]

+COOL FACTS:

-[Note that (vii) concels twice (xi).] - COOL FACTS: (1) Solutions to (CR) are normally circulian, but - (2) A certain mutation per of per mRNA changes the "dimerization rate" k in (vi) and (x) above, resulting in M, Pg, Pz having periods > 24 hours! - (3) Equations (CR) can further be reduced, under certain conditions, by combining Pg and Pz into a single protein variable P. See Sage worksheet Circadian. sws (on the Sage Page).
+- (1) Solutions to (CR) are normally circodian, but - (a) A certain mutation per of per mRNA changes the "dimerization rate" k in (vi) and (x) above, resulting in M, Pg, Pz having periods > 24 hours! - (3) Equations (CR) can further be reduced, under certain conditions, by combining Pg and P2 into a single protein variable P. See Sage worksheet Circadian. sws (on the Sage Page). - (B) Other phenomena.